Estimated reading time: 7 minutes

 Stop Estimating Expenses

-I know you’re sick of hearing it, but without a budget, you are left without accurate numbers.
+I know you’re sick of hearing it, but you are left without a budget and accurate numbers.

 You can’t complain about the cost of food if you aren’t budgeting or at least know how much you can spend on monthly food costs.